GAM-team/GAM/wiki/Vault-Takeout.md

 ```

 If `targetmatter <MatterItem>` is omitted, the query is copied in the source matter.

+If `name <String>` is omitted:
+* `targetmatter <MatterItem>` specified - The copied query has the same name as the source query
+* `targetmatter <MatterItem>` omitted - The copied query is named `Copy of Source Query name`

+The `shownames` argument controls whether org unit and shared drive names are displayed in queries; additional API calls are required to get the names.

 ## Delete Vault Saved Queries
 ```